hwchen/keyring-rs/README.md

 }
 ```

 On macOS, keychain object from specific path can be opened using `Keyring::use_keychain` which gives the flexibility to open non-default keychains.
+Note that this is currently feature-gated, and is considered unstable, and is subject to change without a semver major version change.

 In Cargo.toml, you need to turn the feature on:
 ```toml